 Import libraries to reuse common features

 Let’s add in the ability to also print out the time to our user after we say Hello.
-Tracking times is very common in programs to be able to save when an account was named, write the time in log files, or to take the differences in time at the start of a function and end of a function to get the latency of how long a piece of code has run.
+Tracking times is very common in programs to be able to save when an account was named, write the time in log files, or take the differences in time at the start of a function and the end of a function to get the latency of how long a piece of code has run.

 Because working with times is such a common thing in programming, Python has a module in its standard runtime to make working with times easier.
-Simply “import” the datetime module at the beginning of your code and you will have access to all the functions that are included in this module.
+Simply “import” the DateTime module at the beginning of your code and you will have access to all the functions that are included in this module.
 You can also import a specific function using the

 from 'module' import 'variable' notation.

-Without this library we would need to write some kind of code ourselves to retrieve the internal computer time, change this into Months, Days, Years, Hours, Minutes, Seconds and write our own formatter to print this in a way our user will recognize.
+Without this library, we would need to write some kind of code ourselves to retrieve the internal computer time, change this into Months, Days, Years, Hours, Minutes, Seconds, and write our own formatter to print this in a way our user will recognize.

-Lets import this into our HelloWorld code.
+Let us import this into our HelloWorld code.

 from datetime import datetime # This is a comment.
 It is used to display useful # information to people who read our code def print_message(prefix, first_name): print(prefix + " " + first_name) # Get user input first_name = input("Enter a name: ") # Check if the first_name variable is equal to 'Q' # If so we will skip the next greeting while first_name != "Q": # Display the joined message to our user print_message("Hello", first_name) # Display the current time using the datetime library # and chaining method calls to .now() and .strftime() print("The current time is ", datetime.now().strftime("%d/%m/%Y %H:%M:%S")) print_message("Goodbye", first_name) first_name = input("Enter another name or 'Q' to quit: ").title() print("Quitting greeter")